 No action will be taken against any employee or student merely because he or she reports behavior believed to violate this policy.
 We will take action to investigate and resolve all complaints of this nature.
 Dordt University is firm in its commitment to maintaining an environment free of discrimination, harassment, and inappropriate conduct.

 Violations of this policy will not be tolerated and will result in appropriate disciplinary action, up to and including discharge or dismissal from the college.

 Please help us maintain a comfortable work and educational environment free from inappropriate and offensive conduct.

-Dordt College is committed to creating and maintaining a community of individuals who are dedicated to upholding Christ-honoring relationships.
+Dordt University is committed to creating and maintaining a community of individuals who are dedicated to upholding Christ-honoring relationships.
 Such relationships are free from interpersonal violence including but not limited to the following: sexual violence, dating violence, and stalking.
 As a matter of policy, the faculty, staff, and students that comprise the Dordt community will not tolerate such behaviors.
 This policy is subject to change at the discretion of the college.

 College communities across the nation may not be the safe havens for learning they are often perceived to be.
 Some studies suggest that nearly five percent of women on college campuses experience a sexual assault in any given year with up to 84 percent of rape victims knowing and trusting their attacker.
 While these statistics are alarming to any campus community, even more disturbing is the fact that many such incidents remain unreported.
 Society's misunderstanding of the reality of rape and sexual assault contributes to this under-reporting, keeping many women silent and alone.
 Learning the facts about rape and unlearning the lies are everyone's responsibility.
 All those who experience a sexual assault are encouraged to come forward in order to receive the help and support that they need.
 Asking for help is not a sign of blame or weakness.
 Talking to someone will help complainants regain a sense of strength and aid in the recovery process.